Chiral kinematic theory and converse vortical effects: Introduction

-that we term the converse vortical effect.
-The converse vortical effect is governed by two crucial factors: the orbital magnetic moment $\mathbf{m}^\text{orb}_n(\mathbf{k})$ on the Fermi surface and $\boldsymbol{\Omega}_n(\mathbf{k})$ of occupied bands, the latter stemming from the modified phase space measure.
-A similar separation of contributions occurs in modern theories of orbital magnetization based on semiclassical wavepacket dynamics \cite{xiao2006berry,ceresoli2006orbital,thonhauser2005orbital} or quantum perturbation theory \cite{shi2007quantum} in electromagnetic fields.
-However, we stress that the CKmT, despite sharing similarities with established chiral kinetic theories of electromagnetic response \cite{yin,son2012berry,son2013chiral,zhong2016gyrotropic}, is derived here using suitable approximations rather than analogies, which makes it useful for general band structures.
-For instance, we introduce an effective mass tensor $\mathfrak{M}_n$ that captures the strength of the coupling between $\boldsymbol{\mathcal{V}}$ and $\boldsymbol{\Omega}_n(\mathbf{k})$, playing a similar role as the electric charge in chiral kinetic theory.
+In this paper, we study the linear response of electrons in general band structures to a space-time dependent velocity field, $\mathbf{v}(\mathbf{r},t)$.
+Interestingly, if the band structure is chiral, we show that the velocity field gives rise to an orbital magnetization.
+The effect is the opposite of the vortical effect in a sense that we specify, and we dub the phenomenon the converse vortical effect.

-We then employ a complementary, quantum mechanical Kubo approach to compute the linear response function at general frequencies $\omega$ and momenta $\mathbf{q}$ of the velocity field in the presence of a phenomenological quasiparticle lifetime $\tau$.
-This approach shows that the uniform limit of a clean system, defined by $q=0$, $\omega\to0$ and $|\omega\tau|\gg1$, has a response purely governed by $\boldsymbol{\Omega}_n(\mathbf{k})$ of the occupied bands that reduces to the contribution from the modified phase space measure in the semiclassical limit.
+We begin by introducing the converse vortical effect via an analogy with the vortical effect in Sec. \ref{sec:effects}.
+We then use a semiclassical chiral kinematic theory to derive this effect in Sec. \ref{sec:ckmt}.
+In particular, we calculate the orbital magnetization $\mathbf{M}^\text{orb} = \chi^\text{orb} \mathbf{\cdot v}$, where $\chi^\text{orb}$ denotes the susceptibility of orbital magnetization to the velocity field.
+Then, in Sec. \ref{sec:Kubo}, we employ a complementary, quantum mechanical Kubo approach to compute the linear response function at general frequencies $\omega$ and momenta $\mathbf{q}$ of the velocity field in the presence of a phenomenological quasiparticle lifetime $\tau$.
+This approach shows that the uniform limit of a clean system, defined by $q=0$, $\omega\to0$ and $|\omega\tau|\gg1$, has a response purely governed by $\boldsymbol{\Omega}_n(\mathbf{k})$ of the occupied bands.
 In contrast, other orders of limits of $\omega\to0$, $q\to0$ and $\tau\to\infty$ also acquire contributions from $\mathbf{m}^\text{orb}_n(\mathbf{k})$ on the Fermi surface.
 We refer to the response in the uniform limit ($q\to0$ before $\omega\to0$) as the converse gyrotropic vortical effect (cGVE), and that in the static limit ($q\to0$ after $\omega\to0$) as the converse chiral vortical effect (cCVE).
+In Sec. \ref{sec:Weyl}, we calculate the cGVE and cCVE in Weyl fermions, and close by proposing CoSi as a candidate material to observe both the cGVE and cCVE in Sec. \ref{expt}.